Baby Throwing Up Mucus – Causes and Preventive Tips

-How You Can Help Prevent Your Baby From Vomiting
+How You Can Help Prevent Your Baby From Vomiting?

 Thankfully, even if your baby vomits yellow mucus or milk, there are a bunch of ways you can employ to prevent it from happening often.
 There is a good chance it may not indicate anything serious.

 While it is common to burp a baby after a feeding session has been completed, you can employ a different method for a child that vomits frequently.
-Make sure you encourage him to burp after he drinks 1/4th or even 1/8th the amount of milk he usually drinks, to reduce the risk of him throwing up after the whole feed.
+Make sure you encourage him to burp after he drinks 1/4th or even 1/8th the amount of milk he usually drinks to reduce the risk of him throwing up after the whole feed.

-2. Reduce the flow of milk.
+2. Reduce the flow of milk

 If your baby has been throwing up after drinking cow’s milk, he might be lactose intolerant.
 Therefore, it is best to switch to soy milk and see if there is any change in his condition.
-In rare cases, a special formula of milk might be required for kids who are allergic to natural milk of any sort.
+In rare cases, a unique formula of milk might be required for kids who are allergic to natural milk of any sort.

-4. Feed less milk but more frequently.
+4. Feed less milk but frequently

-6. Allow feeding sessions to happen at a relaxed pace.
+6. Allow feeding sessions to happen at a relaxed pace

 Make sure that you don’t feed your child in a hurry.
-Go to a quiet place and let him feed slowly and calmly at his own pace.
+Go to a quiet place and let him provide slowly and calmly at his own pace.
 Let him relax after he’s done feeding and burp him gradually.
-Even after burping, allow him to lie down in an inclined manner for half an hour.
+Even after burping, allow him to lie in an inclined manner for half an hour.

 Is It Possible for Your Baby to Choke on Vomit While He’s Asleep?

-When to Worry
+When to Worry?